DavidCEllis/SplitGuides/readme.md

   * HTML (Jinja2) template and CSS files to use for rendering

 ## Dependencies ##
-pyside2 - QT Gui Bindings
+* pyside2 - QT Gui Bindings
-jinja2 - Templating for the notes page bleach - Cleaning HTML to help protect if someone decided to make notes with a malicious script flask - Handling the server version attrs -
+* jinja2 - Templating for the notes page
+* bleach - Cleaning HTML to help protect if someone decided to make notes with a malicious script
+* flask - Handling the server version
+* attrs - Made the settings classes a lot cleaner
+* markdown - Converting markdown to html for rendering
+* keyboard - Global hotkeys to advance/reverse note offset to splits

 ---